GatineauLaurent/coursera/README.md

 - `LICENSE` License of this project.

+- `Makefile` Top `Makefile` used for:
+  - Compilation with `make`.
+  - Clean-up with `make clean`.
+  - Run the project with `make run`.
-- `Makefile` Top `Makefile` used for compilation, clean-up and run the project.
-Compilation flags are declared in this file.
+  - Compilation flags and include/library locations are declared in this file.

 ### Source code organization